AaronGulman/AaronGulman/README.md

 # Hi there, I'm Gurban(But you can call me Aaron) 👋
 ## I'm a **Software Developer** who is obssessed with all things IT! ##

-- 📚 Over a year ago, I challenged myself to become more consistent and improve as a software engineer.
+- 📚 Over a year and a half ago, I challenged myself to become more consistent and improve as a software engineer.
 Since then, I've developed greater consistency by committing to studying and working with various programming tools daily.
 I'm proud to say I haven’t missed a single day.
-- 🗒️ 2024-2025 Goals: Improve my C# (particularly Blazor and Unity), Flutter, C and C++ knowledge.
+- 🗒️ 2025-2026 Goals: Improve my C# (particularly Blazor and Unity),Robotics engineer, C and C++ knowledge.
 - ⚠️ Even though I am able to use various different programming tools, I am most confident in web development working with the following stacks: MERN, PERN.
 - ⚡ Fun facts about me:
   <div>